AD | Collaborative post

 School was a bit of a strange time for me.
 I remember really loving school when I was in primary school and for the first couple of years of secondary school.
 Then, I discovered going out and doing things I shouldn’t have been doing and I stopped paying quite as much attention to lessons.
 I came out of secondary school with okay grades but I know I could have done better.
 I really should have done better and really, I let myself down.
 Now that we have Erin, although she’s only 4, it makes me think about her time at school and what we can do at some point to help her out!
 Here are some ideas:

-One of my worst subjects was math.
+One of my worst subjects was maths.
 For at least a couple of years I sat at the back of the class, messed about and really didn’t pay attention.
-A friend did a lot of my homework for me and somehow I scraped by and stayed in the 2nd to top group.
+I actually chose to pay someone to do my homework as I just didn’t want to do it myself.
+Maybe it was more like I couldn’t do it myself but somehow I scraped by and stayed in the 2nd to top group.
 I have no idea how really.
 However, when GCSE exam time started to get closer we realised that it was time to do something.
 I was really lucky to have a private tutor for about 6 weeks before my exam and it really helped.
 I was able to concentrate better than in a classroom and learn the things I was struggling with.

 Help with homework